colorcube/simulate_static_urls/Documentation/AdministratorManual/Index.rst

      config.simulateStaticUrls = 1

-Everything else has default values and don't necessarily need special configuration.
+Everything else has default values and doesn't necessarily need special configuration.

 Here's a full example of all config options: